Offensive-AI-Lab/gavel/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC BY-NC 4.0 license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgment